Study Abroad Application Process

 If you would like to withdraw from your program, you have three calendar days to do so without a financial penalty.

 We begin making non-refundable payments to program vendors once you have been accepted.
 Refunds of the program fee are at the sole discretion of IGS.
 If you withdraw your application after the three-day grace period, you will be responsible for a $500 withdrawal penalty and all costs that have been spent or committed on your behalf.
-If those costs exceed the portion of the program fee that you have already paid, you will be responsible for paying the difference, up to the cost of the entire program fee.
+If those costs exceed the portion of the program fee and/or UD tuition that you have already paid, you will be responsible for paying the difference, up to the cost of the entire program fee and full UD tuition.

 To withdraw an application, log in to the Study Abroad Portal, click the "My Checklist" link next to the application you would like to remove, click "Request to Withdraw this Application" and complete the form.
 Then click the “Start a New Application” button to apply to another program.